What is a Nebulizer?

 When should you receive a Nebulizer treatment?

 If you’re experiencing respiratory symptoms, including a cough, wheezing, or shortness of breath, it’s important to seek prompt medical attention to see if a nebulizer treatment is indicated for your symptoms.
+We offer nebulizer treatment for RSV, which is an effective way to treat younger children

 At GoHealth Urgent Care, we’re here 7 days a week to care for you!
 We offer on-site nebulizer treatments, as well as same-day medical care for lots of illnesses and injuries.